LP Research Resources May 17, 2012

-The answer is the level of EMS instruction and education, and the level of authority allowed when administering EMS services.
+Are EMTs and paramedics very different?
+The answer yes, and it is primarily based on the level of EMS instruction, training and education, and the level of authority allowed when administering EMS services.
 Basic EMT training can be as short as 12 weeks or as long as 6 months, depending upon the paramedic school you attend.
-The training required to become a licensed paramedic can take 12 to 24 months, depending upon the school and courses.
+The education required to become a licensed paramedic can take 12 to 24 months, depending upon the school and courses.
 It is possible and often times necessary to pursue certification as a paramedic while working part time as an EMT Basic.
-This can cause certification to take a little longer, yet the ability to be working and gaining hands on experience at the same time you are attending paramedic school is worthwhile.
-The fact that most paramedic programs require candidates to have at least one year experience as an EMT Basic is another reason.

-Certification has four specific levels of EMTs:
+Certification has four levels:

 • EMT-B (Basic)